-Full time Counseling students complete 700 hours over the course of 2 years.
-Part time Counseling students complete 700 hours over 3 to 4 years.
+Full time Counseling students complete a minimum of 700 hours over the course of 2 years.

+Part time Counseling students complete a minimum of 700 hours over 3 to 4 years.

 Practicum courses are 4-credits and require a minimum of 100 hours in the field.
 Each internship course can vary from 1 to 4 credits and require students to complete 75 to 300 hours (75 hours for each credit in the fieldwork course).
 During a 15-week semester this translates to 5 to 20 hours per week, respectively.